1. Character Design–Conceptualizing Tutorial

 Psychoduck, the man behind this FORGEHUB level design video on YouTube, has this to say:

 “There is no single correct way to design a map, and everyone’s process will be a little bit different.
-However, my goal is to outline a proven process which I have seen in action for years.
+However, my goal is to outline a proven process that I have seen in action for years.
 Both within the forge community and in a professional setting at 343 Industries.”

 Psychoduck is easy to listen to and he knows his stuff.